-Their job is to visually illustrate articles written by others.
+Their job is to illustrate articles written by others visually.
 So how do you gather enough information about the article to create pictures that complement the words?
 It’s all about asking questions and paying attention.

 When you’re assigned an article, take some time to read it first.
 Then think about what will be important in your pictures.

 What story does the text tell?
 Who are the people in the story?
 What is their relationship to one another?
-Who are their friends, family members and co-workers?
+Who are their friends, family members, and co-workers?
 Why are they important?
 Where do they live or work?
 And finally, where will you take pictures?
-Look for locations that express these elements

 Budgeting In Editorial Photography

 Budgeting and staying within your editorial photography budget can be a challenge.
-There are many things to consider when planning your shoot from travel, prep time, talent and of course equipment.
+There are many things to consider when planning your shoot, from travel, prep time, talent, and equipment.

-Have an idea of what kind of image you want before you start scouting models or contacting agencies.
-This will not only help keep your costs down but it will also keep the process moving along at a
+Have an idea of what kind of image you want before you start scouting models or contracting agencies.

 Imagery In Editorial Photography